scarletti-ben/PyQt5-template/README.md

 In practice you can edit any function, method, class or module in the project in any way to add or change functionality!

 # Miscellaneous
-- Project is for manual tweaking of widgets and layouts, without the use of `Qt Designer`
+- The project does not make use of `Qt Designer`
-- No logging is currently enabled for this simple project, occasional `print` statements have been used instead
+- The `logging` module is not currently used in this project, occasional `print` statements have been used instead
 - `settings.py` is used to read `settings.json` and load relevant settings for the main application, no functionality has yet been added for altering settings during runtime
 - `PyQt5-template` installs and uses `PyQt5`, you can read about it on `PyPi` via this [link](https://pypi.org/project/PyQt5/)